estes-sj/Backrest-Summary-Reporter/README.md

 ### Restoring Later (Template)

-When you need to restore in the future, just update the variables and dump filename:
+When you need to restore in the future, update the variables and dump filename:

 ```bash
 export DB_CONTAINER=backrest-reporter-db